wistia/wistia-open-docs/_posts/embedding.md

 gets complicated to talk in specifics, since each website management system is different, but here are some tips:

-1. If you are using a CMS, make sure the settings will allow for *javascript* and will leave *HTML* alone, where possible.
+1. If you are using a CMS suite, make sure the settings will allow for *javascript* and will leave *HTML* alone, where possible.
 2. Choose the *HTML* editor setting where possible - not the *Visual* editor.
 3. Leave a line above and below your embed code, to make sure it doesn't conflict with other elements on the page.